ChuckErol/belly-button-challenge/README.md

 - The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Application:
-- Built a function to fecth a sample metadata from JSON file.
+- Built a function to fetch a sample metadata from JSON file.
 - Filtered the data with D3 library for the specific samples.
 - Populated the new tags for each key-value in the filtered metadata.
 ------------------------------------------------------------------------------
-- Built a function to fecth a sample metadata from JSON file.
+- Built a function to fetch a sample metadata from JSON file.
 - Filtered for the chosen sample based on user selection.
 - Obtained relevant data points (OTU IDs, labels, and sample values).
 - Created bubble chart and bar chart.